wallee-payment/magento-fix-1.6/README.md

-# Wallee: Fix for Magento 1.6
+# Wallee Magento 1.6 Fix
 For the [Wallee Payment extension](https://github.com/wallee-payment/magento) to work property in Magento 1.6, this extension is required.

 ## Installation